 By Toni Sharp

 If you are travelling in the winter, a maxi dress is amazing.
 You can wear leggings underneath and even boots to brave the British winter as these are hardly seen.
-On top, pop on a cardigan and carry a pashmina in case you need it.
+On top, pop on a cardigan or smart jacket and carry a pashmina in case you need it.
+Accessorise with statement jewellery and not only will you look smart but you will feel comfortable.
 When you arrive at your exotic destination, you can take off all your winter wear and be left with your summer maxi dress.
-Make sure you carry light weight flip flops in your hand luggage to quickly pop on (the boots would give the game away).
+Make sure you carry light weight flip flops in your hand luggage to quickly pop on!

 Try to avoid white.
-I have worn white several times and have been lucky but I always worry it wont be white when I arrive.
+I have worn white several times and have been lucky but I always worry it won’t be white when I arrive.
 You never know who you will be sitting next to or what could be spilt on you!
-If you want to wear your whites then pack a light weight spare top/bottoms in your hand luggage if you can to change into if the worst happens.
+If you want to wear your whites then pack a lightweight spare top/bottoms in your hand luggage you can to change into if the worst happens.

 Do not wear strappy sandals or evening shoes.
 Unless you’re Victoria Beckham it’s not a practical look and not a particularly stylish one.
-Your fellow passengers will think it’s odd and you will be getting looks mostly for all the wrong reasons.
 THINK COMFORT!
 I chose a pair of Toms to fly to Malaysia in.
 They were flat and comfortable when I tried them on in the shop and were quite classic and stylish.
-However, I didn’t break them in (although they are now broken in they’re very comfortable but still….not for the plane).
+However, I didn’t break them in.
 After the first leg of our flight, I hobbled off the plane as they were rubbing my heels and the strap was at bursting point with my feet having swollen because they had been strapped in.
 The 20 minute walk that followed was not pretty and certainly not stylish.
-Try your most comfortable flip flops or a pair of pumps and make sure you break them in!
+Try your most comfortable flip flops or if you are wearing pumps, make sure you break them in!

-Always take a pair of socks with you in your hand luggage.
+If you are not planning on wearing socks, take a pair with you in your hand luggage.
 If you want to take your shoes off, you may not wish to put your bare feet onto the floor.
-Socks provide a good barrier!
-Also, you usually get pretty high up in a plane and it’s much cooler up there and your little toes may get cold and so socks keep your feet warm.
-That pashmina from earlier may come in handy too to act as a blanket.
+Also, you usually get pretty high up in a plane and so it’s much cooler up there and your little toes may get cold and socks keep your feet warm.
+That pashmina from earlier may come in handy too.

-A final thing…..if you want to sleep on a plane take ear plugs as a minimum!
+- If you want to sleep on a plane take ear plugs as a minimum.